Testing donors for SARS-CoV-2

 - We require transplant centres to plan for cryopreservation of the product and not begin conditioning until the product has been safely received.

-- We have revised our health history questionnaires to include screening for history of, or exposure to, COVID-19.
+- We have revised our health history questionnaires to include screening for history of, or exposure to, SARS-CoV-2.

 - We are following Public Health England guidance and we are deferring donors who are identified as being part of a risk category.